enmielado/super-dropdown/docs/docs/README.md

 * Create a single dropdown from JSON data (static or dynamic)
 * Create a set of adjacent dropdowns that are displayed and saved as a single field
 * Create a set of drill-down style dropdowns based on hierarchical data (Categories, Entries, or custom)
+* Create a sentence with a series fill-in-the-blank dropdowns all saved to a single field

 ### Advantages of a Super Dropdown Field
 * Field options can be dynamic
-* Simplify selecting Categories and Entries by replacing the the native modal selector with this field.**
+* Simplify selecting Categories and Entries by replacing the the native modal selector with this field.
+(See 'Considerations' below.)
 • Make field layouts in entry forms more compact by combining multiple fields into a single set of dropdowns.
 • Skip the complications of coding linked dropdowns